South Carolina Consumer Resources

 Attorney General – The Attorney General is dedicated to protecting consumers and residents in South Carolina.
 Through this website you will be able to get news on current issues, visit the media center, or stay connected through subscribing to their social media links.
 You can also visit the criminal prosecution links to learn more about prosecution.
 Consumers can report an issue through phone at (803) 734-4200.

 Department of Insurance – This department ensures that insurance companies are providing consumers with affordable services and operating within South Carolina law.
 Read about different agency services and get information on different types of insurance.
 You can sign up for email notifications from the department as well.
 Call (803) 737-6160 to reach the department directly.

 Public Service Commission – This commission works to ensure that public utilities companies are providing consumers with affordable and safe services and operating within South Carolina law.
-You can file a letter of protest or complaint through the website.
+You can file a letter of protest through the website.
 You can also learn more about services provided.
 The commission can be reached at (803) 896-5100.

 Small Claims Court - If you are considering filing a small court claim in South Carolina, this is a good page to give you all the facts before you get started.
 Read our article on basic information found in South Carolina’s laws.
 Find out court cost limits, where to sue, and attorney requirements.
 Read about appeal processes and special provisions in South Carolina’s laws.

 Lemon Law – Do you own a lemon?
 This page will help provide you with information to figure out if your car is a lemon, and what you can do.
 Get an overview of the law.
 Read an interview with Attorney General’s department of Consumer Affairs for a step by step process on where to go next.

 State Department of Education – South Carolina’s education system can be navigated through this website.
 You can conduct a general search for programs implemented, or learn more about funds and assistance provided.
 Students can learn more about high school graduation requirements, and adult education.
 You can contact the department at (803) 734-8500.